dumplingcompromise/fetch/README.md

 The issues became evident after I utilized https://jsonformatter.org/ to convert the JSON to CSVs and inspected the CSVs utilizing Google Sheets.

-## Fourth: Communicate with Stakeholders
+## Fourth Task: Communicate with Stakeholders

 Hello-